homedepot/github-webhook/README.md

 * Run `./vssh`.
 This will ssh into the disposable vm
 * Setup Concourse CI URL
 * Setup Concourse CI Target
-* Setup LDAP credentials in order to automatically retrieve a bearer token:
+* Setup User credentials in order to automatically retrieve a bearer token:
 * Login to Concourse CI
 * Run `script/concourse` to setup `github-webhook` and push [pipeline.yml](pipeline.yml)
 * Login to NP CloudFoundry